roboconf/roboconf.github.io/en/developer-guide/ipojo-model.md

 ## DM Distribution

+The DM has two extension points.

+* One is about `ITargetHandler`s (defined in **roboconf-target-api**).
+* The second one is about `IDmListener`s (defined in **roboconf-dm**).

-Here is a UML diagram that illustrates the components we have and their relations.
+The following UML diagram illustrates the components we have and their relations.
+DM listeners do not appear but work the same way than target handlers (with their own extension-point in the DM).

 <br />
 <img src="/resources/img/ipojo-dm.png" alt="The iPojo model on the DM's side" />

 <br />

-Basically, every (deployment) target handler is associated with an iPojo component.
+Basically, every (deployment) target handler is associated with an iPojo component (same thing for DM listeners).
 All the target handlers implement a same interface.
 They are injected into the DM's component.
 We can see this as an extension mechanism, with all the benefits of OSGi (class loader isolation, hot deployment...).
-The DM component can run even when there is no target handler.
+The DM component can run even when there is no target handler (and no DM listener).

 When the DM's component is started, it is injected in another component, called **roboconf-dm-rest-component**.
 This last component depends on the DM and on the OSGi HTTP service (not represented here since it is not an iPojo